 The supervisor must help the candidate report to the department that the thesis will soon be ready for submission (beginning 6 months prior to submission).

-1. The quality level of the theses
+1. The quality level of the dissertation

-The required level of quality of a thesis remains the same, whether it is a monograph or consists of several lesser works (hereinafter referred to as articles).
+The required level of quality of a dissertation remains the same, whether it is a monograph or consists of several lesser works (hereinafter referred to as articles).
 The articles shall be of such quality as to qualify for publication in recognized scientific publications with peer review.
 The supervisor must recommend whether the thesis has the qualities required for submission.
 The candidate is ultimately responsible for the content, and seeing to it that it is submitted, when applicable.

-2. Article-based theses
+2. Article-based dissertation

-3. Thesis language
+3. Dissertation language

 For the language used in the thesis, we refer you to the programme study plan.

 4. Submission of the dissertation, pursuant to section 12